 - 1 ½ cups whole milk

 - 8 ounces crimini or button mushrooms trimmed and sliced

 - 12 ⅓” thick slices bread egg or white bread works best

 Melt the butter in medium saucepan over medium heat.
 Add the flour and stir until pale golden, about 2 minutes.
 Whisk in the milk, then the bay leaf.
 Increase heat to medium-high; whisk until it begins to boil.
 Reduce heat to medium; stir until sauce coats back of spoon, about 5 minutes.
 Remove from heat.
 Add the cheese and a pinch of nutmeg.
 Season with salt and pepper.

-- Melt 1 T butter in large skillet over medium-high heat.
+Melt 1 tablespoon butter in large skillet over medium-high heat.
 Add the mushrooms and onion; cook until the mushrooms and onions are dark and caramelized, stirring occasionally.

 Spread the remaining butter over 1 side of each slice of bread.
 Place the bread, buttered side up, on a baking sheet.
 Broil until golden, watching closely and rotating halfway through, about 3 minutes.
 Cool.
 Turn 6 slices over; top with ham, sliced cheese and mushrooms/onions.
 Top with remaining bread, broiled side up.
-Spread 2 T sauce on top, leaving 1/3” plain border.
+Spread 2 tablespoons sauce on top, leaving ⅓” plain border.
 Sprinkle with the Parmesan.